Nix Lice Control

 Vacuum all rugs, carpets, and car seats.
 Then throw away the vacuum cleaner bag.

-For the most complete treatment of lice or scabies, you must treat your environment (clothing, bedding, etc) at the same time you treat your hair and/or body.
+For the most complete treatment of head lice, you must treat your environment (clothing, bedding, etc) at the same time you treat your hair.

 What happens if I miss a dose?

 Since Nix Lice Control is usually needed only once, you are not likely to be on a dosing schedule.
 Wait at least 7 days before using a second application.